gregorio-project/gregorio/CONTRIBUTING.md

 ### Tests

+Before submitting a change, please run the tests in [gregorio-test](gregorio-project/gregorio-test) against your resulting code.

 When your changes are significant, please provide a test demonstrating the change.
-See [test documentation](tests/).
+See [test documentation](https://github.com/gregorio-project/gregorio-test/blob/master/README.md).

+If your change breaks some of the existing tests, then please either fix the existing tests or propose the new results be accepted as more "correct" than the old ones.

+If you are submitting a new or modified test, please create a new branch in the test repository (preferably with a name which matches the name of the branch your changes are on in the main repository) where you can make these changes.
+Then create a pull request in the test repository which explains your changes and make sure to reference the corresponding pull request in the main repository.
+This way those reveiwing your changes can also see what you expect the new test results to be.

 ### Documentation